 Contact your GP or practice nurse

 You will need to have a lead palliative carer.
-This would be someone you identify, who you already know and is able to coordinate your palliative care.
+This should be someone you identify, who you already know and is able to coordinate your palliative care.
 This is usually your GP or a nurse from the practice.
 If you live in a residential facility, this may be a nurse from the team.

 Palliative care can be provided in different places including in your home, in hospital, at a care home or a hospice.